solkimicreb/react-stax/examples/docs/src/pages/home/intro/content.md

 ## Making an app

 The above examples fit together to create a simple beer fetching app.
-Just type in your favorite food and find out which beers pair well with it.
+Just type in your favorite food and find out which beers pairs well with it.

 ```jsx
 import React from 'react';